GOING HOME

 SURFING

-Strangely on the last day of camp the Scouts behaved better than at any time in the previous two weeks.
+Strangely on the last day of camp, the Scouts behaved better than at any time in the previous two weeks.
 No arguing or bickering.
-Did this have anything to do with the Ghost truths told around the camp fire the night before?
+Did this have anything to do with the Ghost truths told around the camp fire the night before followed by the night in the shelter?

 THE GIRLS SWIMMING